logoraz/guixos-stumpwm/README.md

  - Create base system config to apply to machine-specific configurations [Issue #4]
  - Implement/Use bcacefs for file systems [Issue #5]
- - Minimize dependency on `xdg-files` (reserved for one-off's where possible)
+ - Minimize dependency on 'mutable-files` &`xdg-files` (reserved for one-off's where possible)
  - Research solution to blueman-applet: https://issues.guix.gnu.org/71528